-- general newsletters, three (3) Quality Management bulletins and nine (9) Vendor bulletins. - provides staff support to the Developmental Disabilities Advisory Council at their regularly scheduled meetings and public forums.
+- Provides staff support to the Developmental Disabilities Advisory Council (Council) at their regularly scheduled meetings and public forums.
 The Council holds four (4) open meetings per year.
-This volunteer Council is charged with making recommendations to the Assistant Director regarding policy, budget, the health, safety, welfare and legal rights of people with developmental disabilities.
-This Council also oversees and approves expenditures from the Client Services Trust Fund. - in conjunction with the Developmental Disabilities Advisory Council, hosts six (6) public forums throughout the state as a means to solicit input from families, consumers and other stakeholders regarding the quality of supports and services provided through the Division. - provides staff support to the Self-Determination Advisory Council.
-This Council is comprised primarily of self-advocates who receive supports and services through the Division.
-Five (5) meetings were held.
-The Council co-sponsored a legislative awareness training and also presented the principles of self-determination at The Arc's Self Advocate Conference.
+This statewide volunteer Council is charged with making recommendations to the Assistant Director of the Division regarding policy, budget, the health, safety, welfare and legal rights of people with developmental disabilities.
+This Council also oversees and approves expenditures from the Client Services Trust Fund. - In conjunction with the Developmental Disabilities Advisory Council, hosts public forums throughout the state as a means to solicit input from families, consumers and other stakeholders regarding the quality of supports and services provided through the Division.
+Due to low attendance at previous years' forums, the Council is partnering with existing activities that consumers and families attend.
+The 26th annual consumer conference sponsored by the District Advisory Council in Sierra Vista provided a wonderful opportunity to hear what consumers want.
+Topics included "real" jobs and job choice. - Provides staff support to the Statewide Self-Determination Advisory Council.
+This Council is comprised primarily of selfadvocates who receive supports and services through the Seven (7) meetings were held.
+The Council co-Division. sponsored a legislative awareness training.
 This Council works with the Division to identify and develop policies, procedures and rules that support and promote individuals having control over their lives.
-The Council will also work to promote the development of supports and services which nourish community relationships and opportunities for individuals with developmental disabilities. - has culturally diverse staff and staff who speak other languages. - provides a variety of interpreter services. - seeks out providers who respond to the diverse needs of the community.
+The Council also works to promote the development of supports and services which nourish community relationships and opportunities for individuals developmental disabilities. - Has culturally diverse staff and staff who speak other languages. - Provides a variety of interpreter/translation services. - Seeks out providers who respond to the diverse needs of the community.
 The Division monitors needs for supports and services through a network development plan.
-This assists the Division in identifying areas of the state where concentrated recruitment efforts of additional providers are needed. - provides training and technical assistance to families, in their native language, in their homes to assist families in meeting the needs of their family member who has a disability while taking into account cultural considerations.
-This training and technical assistance could include such things as behavioral support or modeling teaching techniques for skill acquisition.
+This assists the

+Division in identifying areas of the state where concentrated recruitment efforts of additional providers are needed.

-- supports Spanish-speaking family groups by providing staff support and leadership development so families better understand the system and can become better advocates. - created Spanish translations of forms and other publications used by the Division. - uses the planning process as the foundation for all supports and services to insure a consumer and family focus. - conducted customer satisfaction surveys by mail, phone or face-to-face which indicated a high level of satisfaction with service providers and support coordinators.
+- Provides training and technical assistance to families, in their native language, in their homes to assist families in meeting the needs of their family member who has a disability while taking into account cultural considerations.
+This training and technical assistance could include such things as positive behavioral support or modeling teaching techniques for skill acquisition. - Supports Spanish-speaking family groups by providing staff support and leadership development so families better understand the system and can become better advocates. - Uses the planning process as the foundation for all supports and services to insure a consumer and family focus. - Conducted customer satisfaction surveys by mail, phone or face-to-face which indicated a high level of satisfaction with service providers and support coordinators.
 The survey rated support coordinators and providers on such things as establishing relationships, fostering family involvement and respecting the person's cultures and values.
-Of the mailed surveys, 712 were returned (3.1%) and the average satisfaction score for support coordinators was 4.56 on a Likert scale of 1 to 5.
-The average satisfaction score for providers was 4.77.